informant-army/raven-grails/README.md

 ## Configuration

 You need to provide your Sentry DSN in `Config.groovy` file.
 The plugin will sent notifications to Sentry by default, if you want to disable notifications for an specific environment set the active option as false.
-You can also configure the logger to which you want to append the sentry appender.
+You can also configure the multiple logger to which you want to append the sentry appender.

 ```groovy
 grails.plugin.raven.dsn = "https://{PUBLIC_KEY}:{SECRET_KEY}@app.getsentry.com/{PATH}{PROJECT_ID}"